FREQUENTLY ASKED QUESTIONS

 Who operates the Fresno Animal Center?

-The Fresno Animal Center is owned by the City of Fresno.
-The City contracts with Fresno Humane Animal Services to operate the animal center.
+The Fresno Animal Center is owned and operated by the City of Fresno.

 Where is the Fresno Animal Center located?